 A voltage deviation system (EDI), or Balance Voltage Monitoring System (BVMS) as it is also called, is the traditional method of providing protection to membrane electrolysers.
 The EDI (or BVMS) measures the voltage difference between (2) halves of the electrolyser.
 If the voltage difference is greater, or lower, than a certain set value, the EDI (or BVMS) will automatically shut down the power source of the electrolyser.

-The EDI (or BVMS) lacks the capability of individual cell performance analysis and safety; its large voltage measuring range is prone to excessive noise, preventing it from implementing adequate detection limits.
-Furthermore, the intrinsic nature of this system makes it inadequate for any protection during load changes where problems most often occur.
+The EDI (or BVMS) lacks the capability of individual cell performance analysis and safety; its large voltage measuring range is prone to excessive noise, preventing it from providing adequate detection limits.

 EMOS® Unique Approach to Safety